-The first option we've included is their Fun Bundle (previously the Big Fun Bundle), which offers more than 190 channels and up to 100Mb broadband.
+The first option we've included is their Mix Bundle, which offers more than 190 channels, and we've added their 300Mb broadband.

-The second option gives fewer TV channels - but still more than 150 - and includes the ISP's up to 300Mb broadband deal - currently the fastest widely available fibre in the UK (see our full review).
+The second option gives even more TV channels and includes the ISP's up to 300Mb broadband deal - currently the fastest widely available fibre in the UK (see our full review).

-And yet they're both within £10 of the price of Sky's 38Mb deal - and with the Mix TV deal, people can bring the monthly total down by taking one of Virgin's slower fibre deals.
+And yet they're both close in price to Sky's 38Mb deal - and with the Mix TV deal, people can bring the monthly total down by taking one of Virgin's slower fibre deals.